marijnh/Eloquent-JavaScript/06_object.md

 {{index "map method"}}

 We saw the word _map_ used in the [previous chapter](higher_order#map) for an operation that transforms a data structure by applying a function to its elements.
-Confusing as it is, in programming the same word is also used for a related but rather different thing.
+Confusing as it is, in programming the same word is used for a related but rather different thing.

 {{index "map (data structure)", "ages example", ["data structure", map]}}